groundhoggwp/groundhogg/README.txt

 * 📃 Use our [Knowledge Centre](https://help.groundhogg.io/) to get the answers you need.
 * 🎙️ Ask your burning questions in **Office Hours** on our _live Facebook stream every Tuesday!_

-## 🤷‍♂️ Who can benefit from Groundhogg?
+## 🤷‍♂️ Who can benefit from Groundhogg CRM and Marketing Automation?

-Groundhogg is being used by a wide variety of 3,000+ businesses in over 35+ countries.
+The Groundhogg CRM & Marketing Automation suite is being used by a wide variety of 3,000+ businesses in over 35+ countries.
 The diversity of use cases is huge!

 If you're business is using WordPress, you can use Groundhogg.